DrAlzahraniProjects/csusb_spring2025_cse6550_team1/README.md

 For local:

-- Once the container starts, Open browser at http://localhost:2501/team1s25
+- Once the container starts, Open  your browser at http://localhost:2501/team1s25

 ### Step 7: Enable execute permissions for the Docker cleanup script: